Ankitwadhwa1402/Task_Manager/README.md

 2.Run task.exe

 Note: if task.exe file is not present then manually run cpp file after
-      that exe file will come there\n
+      that exe file will come there

 3.After runningtask.exe file you will see the command that you can explore:-